MediaComem/comem-masrad-dfa/subjects/angular-cli/README.md

 The [Angular CLI][ng-cli] has a command to **create a blank startup project** that has all this config ready to go.

-> It also adds several very useful utilities (like code generation), wether you're developping a web application of an Angular library.
+> It also adds several very useful utilities (like code generation), whether you're developping a web application or an Angular library.

 ## Install the CLI